ImageMagick/Usage-Markdown/color_basics/index.md

 [![\[IM Output\]](trans_gradient.png)](trans_gradient.png) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](fuzz_trans_100.png)](fuzz_trans_100.png) [![\[IM Output\]](fuzz_trans_75.png)](fuzz_trans_75.png) [![\[IM Output\]](fuzz_trans_40.png)](fuzz_trans_40.png) [![\[IM Output\]](fuzz_trans_00.png)](fuzz_trans_00.png)

 Note the use of "`-channel RGBA`" in the above is not for color matching, but for specifying the color channels to be 'filled'.
-That is without it, the above will still match the same colors, but gray 'fill' will remain semi-transparent, and not be set to a opaque gray color.
+That is without it, the above will still match the same colors, but gray 'fill' will remain semi-transparent, and not be set to an opaque gray color.

 If you want to match all colors regardless of their transparency, then you will need to [Turn Off Transparent Channel](../masking/#alpha_off) of the image, at least temporarilly.
 You can turn it back on again afterward, though your fill color will again have the same transparency as the original color.